phillyslick/philaspice/README.md

 He's probably more happy on gmail?
 Already set up essentially, I can create whatever accounts: also - names of email accounts to create

+REMAINING:
+email accounts - set up mailer to and from.